 You’ll need to tell us on the form what you want to protect such as the:

 - type of right

-- specific or technical data, for example registration number, patent number or Nice class
+- technical data like registration number, patent number or Nice class

 When to apply

-Send your application 30 working days before you:
+Send your application 30 working days before you either: